lenesk/sokolova.dk/learn-to-structure-danish-sentences.md

 ### No specific linguistic knowledge is needed to follow the course

-The main terms like the verb and the subject, inversion, inversion triggers, the main clause and subclause, central adverbs, а free adverb, the post-position of a subclause and others, will be gradually introduced in the course, so no specific linguistic knowledge is needed to follow the course.
+The main terms like the verb and the subject, inversion, inversion triggers, the main clause and subclause, central adverbs, а free adverb, the post-position of a subclause and others, are gradually introduced in the course, so no specific linguistic knowledge is needed to follow the course.

-### My upcoming video course will have the following structure:
+### Video screens for a download

-Lesson #1 Introduction
+All the video screens and test tasks are available for download on the course page for registered users, so you can print them out before you start watching, follow the videos and make notes to the slide/translation while watching.

-Lesson #2 	Learn to spot and define the main clause?
+### The length and contents of the course

-Lesson #3	 Spot your scenario of the main clause
+The total length of the course is appx.
+280 minutes.

-Lesson #4 	Learn inversion triggers in the main clause - so you can talk like Yoda
+Lesson #1   How to approach learning sentence structure in Danish

-Lesson #5 	Learn to spot the dependent clause
+Lesson #2 	Subject & verb

-Lesson #6 	What is the dependent clause?
+Lesson #3	  Learn to spot the main clause.
+What is the main clause (hovedsætning) logically?

-Lesson #7 	How to detect the subclause?
+Lesson #4 	Lesson 4 Optional field in the main sentence

-Lesson #8 	The boring word order of the subclauses
+Lesson #5 	Scenario 1: main clause without inversion

-Lesson #9 	The central adverb and how to categorize & spot it?
+Lesson #6 	Scenario 2 of the main clause with inversion

-Lesson #10 	What is the difference between a free and a central adverb?
+Lesson #7 	Possible inversion triggers in the main clause (only Scenario 2)

-Lesson #11 	The subclause conjunctions
+Lesson #8 	Learn to detect a subordinate clause

-Lesson #12 	Time conjunctions
+Lesson #9 	One scenario for word order in subordinate clauses

-Lesson #13 	Description & reference conjunctions in a post-position subclauses
+Lesson #10 	Control lesson: main clause or subclause?

-Lesson #14 	Conjunctions of condition and alternative
+Lesson #11 	Subordinate clause conjunctions

-Lesson #15 	Explanatory conjunctions
+Lesson #12 	Time subclauses

-Lesson #16 	Conjunctions of contrast and opposition
+Lesson #13 	Subclauses of description & reference

-Lesson #17 	Conjunctions adding information
+Lesson #14 	Subclauses of reasoning

-Lesson #18 	Conjunction of purpose
+Lesson #15 	Subclauses of comparison, condition & alternative

-Lesson #19 	Hv-subclauses without inversion
+Lesson #16 	Subclauses of contrast/contradiction & admission (of a paradox)

-Lesson #20 	How to feel about the inversion in general
+Lesson #17 	Subclauses of additional information with ‘at’ and ‘hv-words

-Lesson #21  Test youself in structuring the Danish sentence: main clause
+Lesson #18 	Subclauses of purpose

-Lesson #22  Test youself in structuring the Danish sentence: subclauses
+Lesson #19 	Summmary & Control questions

-Lesson #23  Test youself in structuring the Danish sentence: main clause & subclause in a complex sentence
+Lesson #20 	Test yourself: free adverbs in the main clause without a subordinate clause

-### The video course will be available for full access from sokolova.dk starting from week 6 in 2022.
+Lesson #21  Test youself: central adverbs in the main clause without a subordinate clause

-Subscribe to get a notification by mail when the course is ready for access.
+Lesson #22  Test youself: central/Free adverbs in the subordinate clause

-<script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>
+Lesson #23  Test youself: Main clause & subclause in one complex sentence